Generic Name: esomeprazole sodium

 USE IN SPECIFIC POPULATIONS

 Teratogenicity was not observed in animal reproduction studies with administration of oral esomeprazole magnesium in rats and rabbits with doses about 68 times and 42 times, respectively, an oral human dose of 40 mg (based on a body surface area basis for a 60 kg person).
-However, changes in bone morphology were observed in offspring of rats dosed through most of pregnancy and lactation at doses equal to or greater than approximately 34 times an oral human dose of 40 mg (see Animal Data).
-Because of the observed effect at high doses of esomeprazole magnesium on developing bone in rat studies, esomeprazole should be used during pregnancy only if the potential benefit justifies the potential risk to the fetus.
+Changes in bone morphology were observed in offspring of rats dosed through most of pregnancy and lactation at doses equal to or greater than approximately 34 times an oral human dose of 40 mg.
+When maternal administration was confined to gestation only, there were no effects on bone physeal morphology in the offspring at any age [see Data].

 Esomeprazole is the S-isomer of omeprazole.
 Four epidemiological studies compared the frequency of congenital abnormalities among infants born to women who used omeprazole during pregnancy with the frequency of abnormalities among infants of women exposed to H2 receptor antagonists or other controls.